JaskRendix/spacex-dragon-repository/README.md

 ## Verified Behaviors (via tests)
 - Rejects assigning a rocket that's already tied to a mission.
 - Mission status reacts to the state of its rockets (`IN_PROGRESS`, `PENDING`).
+- Mission status is based on each rocket's status at assignment time, not its later state.
 - `ENDED` missions block new assignments.
 - Duplicate rocket names are rejected.
 - Lookups for unknown rockets or missions fail fast.
 - Summary ordering is stable and covered by tests.

+## Summary Reporting
+The repository can produce a mission summary ordered by:
+1. Number of assigned rockets (descending)
+2. Mission name numeric suffix (descending), e.g. X10 > X2
+3. Fallback to lexicographical order when names aren't numeric

+This gives a stable, predictable overview of mission load.

 ---